 Side effects

-Side effects can range from those that may be mild and manageable, such as headache, to those that are more serious and potentially life threatening, such as allergic reactions.
+Some side effects may be mild and manageable, such as headache.
+Some side effects may be more serious and potentially life threatening, such as allergic reactions.

 Find out more